Eclipsess/Awesome-Efficient-Reasoning-LLMs/README.md

   Feel free to cite, contribute, or open a pull request to add recent related papers!

 <!-- omit in toc -->
-## 👀 Introduction

-# Stop Overthinking: A Survey on Efficient Reasoning for Large Language Models
+## Stop Overthinking: A Survey on Efficient Reasoning for Large Language Models
 ![Pipeline](./figs/pipeline.png)

-Welcome to the official repository for our survey paper:
-**_Stop Overthinking: A Survey on Efficient Reasoning for Large Language Models_**

-Here, you'll find resources, updates, and supplementary materials related to our work.

 In this paper, we present the first structured survey that systematically investigates and organizes the current progress in achieving **efficient reasoning in LLMs**.